Self-Supervised Learning Through Efference Copies: Conclusion

 \section{Conclusion}

-S-TEC provides a theoretical framework that is derived formally from first principles of biological sensory-motor control, unifies several important SSL approaches, and extends them through the combination of two inverse models.
-We showed that designing S-TEC's action representations and the inverse model in a biologically-principled way is crucial for improving performance.
-Performance is consistently better over several strong baselines in image classification, segmentation, and object detection.
-S-TEC as a framework provides a new angle from which SSL could be further improved in the future.
-Moreover, S-TEC is based on and constrained by established biological principles.
-As a result, its conclusions feed back to neuroscience, suggesting that the learning of inverse models and the availability of ECs to the nervous system may positively impact sensory skill.
-This hypothesis that our work here generated, is testable.
-It predicts that subjects exposed to a motor learning task in a novel sensory environment through active movements, would perceive the new environment better than participants that only experience passive exploration of the environment.
+S-TEC is a theoretical framework derived formally from first principles of biological sensory-motor control.
+It unifies and extends theoretically several SSL approaches, and improves them practically.
+Interestingly, designing S-TEC's details in a biologically-principled way is crucial for performance.
+S-TEC is consistently better over several strong baselines in image classification, segmentation, and object detection.
+S-TEC as a framework provides a new angle for future further improvements to SSL.
+By following established biological principles, S-TEC feeds back to neuroscience.
+Our results suggest that the availability of ECs to the nervous system for inverse-model learning may positively impact sensory skill.
+This hypothesis is testable.
+It predicts that subjects, exposed to a motor learning task in a novel sensory environment through active movements, would perceive the new environment better than participants that only experience passive exploration of the environment.
+Supporting evidence from kittens and humans already exists \citep{held1963movement, bach1972brain}.
 S-TEC's biological implications could be strengthened even within the computational setting, by using optimization algorithms that are more biologically plausible than backpropagation.
-Multiple such options have recently been described, including within SSL~\citep{illing2021local}.
-Adding further biophysical detail to the neural networks, such as spiking neurons, could further enhance its biological relevance. \\\textbf{Limitations.} Even though our theoretical framework includes and extends various SSL methods, such as the very recent ReLICv2~\citep{tomasev2022pushing}, as well as non-contrastive SSL, e.g.\ BYOL~\citep{grill2020bootstrap}, experimentally we have only shown improvements to the methods of~\citet{chen2020simple,mitrovic2021representation, oord2018representation}.
-In addition, we have employed only the basic commonly used augmentations for SSL.
-Improvements might be obtained by broader actions/augmentations.
-Another limitation is that we have explored the improvements solely for ResNet architectures~\citep{he2016deep}.
-Future research might incorporate architectural improvements, and demonstrate the advantage of S-TEC in the presence of self-attention~\citep{vaswani2017attention}. \\ \textbf{Potential negative societal impacts.} SSL can exploit unlabelled data, and S-TEC's rich feedback from ECs improves it, thus significantly expanding also the malicious applicability of ML.
+Such options have recently been described, including within SSL~\citep{illing2021local}.
+Adding further detail to S-TEC's neural networks, such as spiking neurons, could further enhance its biological relevance. \\\textbf{Limitations.} Even though our theoretical framework includes and extends various SSL methods, such as the very recent ReLICv2~\citep{tomasev2022pushing}, as well as non-contrastive SSL, e.g.\ BYOL~\citep{grill2020bootstrap}, experimentally we have only extended the methods of~\citet{chen2020simple,mitrovic2021representation, oord2018representation}.
+In addition, we have employed only the basic commonly used augmentations for SSL without exploring other actions/augmentations.
+Moreover, we have experimented only with ResNets~\citep{he2016deep}.
+Future research could test the advantage of S-TEC in other architectures, e.g.\ with self-attention~\citep{vaswani2017attention}. \\ \textbf{Potential negative societal impacts.} SSL can exploit unlabelled data, and S-TEC's rich feedback from ECs improves it, thus significantly expanding also the malicious applicability of ML.
 One concern is of privacy, i.e.\ S-TEC might assist the profiling of individuals from anonymized data.

 \begin{ack} This work is partially supported by the Science and Technology Innovation 2030-Major Project (Brain Science and Brain-Like Intelligence Technology) under Grant 2022ZD0208700.
 The authors would like to thank Lukas Cavigelli, Renzo Andri, Édouard Carré, and the rest of Huawei's Von Neumann Lab, for offering compute resources. \end{ack}